koteswar375/UnsplashAPI/README.md

 ![logo](https://raw.githubusercontent.com/koteswar375/UnsplashAPI/master/src/logo.jpg)

 The ACCESS_KEY can be obtained at https://unsplash.com/developers.
-Very easy yo register and create an app to get the key.
+Very easy to register and create an app to get the key.

 ## Getting Started with App